Here’s What The $1 Trillion Infrastructure Bill Means for EV Charging

 One drastic recent change to the bill as it moves through the legislative process, however, could affect one of the most critical points of adoption: the public charging infrastructure.

 In April, the Biden administration unveiled its take on the infrastructure bill.
 Over seven months, lawmakers slimmed out costs considerably, slashing the budgeted number in half, from $2 trillion down to $1 trillion—that includes halving the once boisterous $15 billion aimed towards building out 500,000 public plugs across the nation by 2030.

-The new text pledges a leaner $7.5 billion to that cause (which includes funding for hydrogen and other alternative fuels) though the White House continues to tout Biden's goal of 500,000 nationwide chargers.
+pledges a leaner $7.5 billion to that cause (which includes funding for hydrogen and other alternative fuels) though the White House continues to tout Biden's goal of 500,000 nationwide chargers.
 Despite the money being halved, that won't necessarily prevent the goal from being reached, though it may lift the government's metaphorical foot off of the accelerator a bit.

 Project locations where chargers can be installed, according to the bill, are limited to publicly accessible locations.
 This means public roads, schools, parks, and government-owned facilities.
 However, the bill also calls for the inclusion of privately owned parking facilities, so as long as they are accessible by the public.
 Priority will be given to infrastructure built in rural places, as well as low-and-moderate-income areas.
 Additionally, communities with a low parking-to-household ratio or with a high concentration of multiunit dwellings will be prioritized.

 To better understand how this new funding bill might—and that last word is very important here—affect the public charging landscape, let's wrap our heads around what charging looks like today.